WalletScrutiny/WalletScrutinyCom/_hardware/uduncoldt1.md

 We found that this product looks to be very similar to {% include walletLink.html wallet='hardware/ellipaltitan' verdict='true' %}.
 Like Ellipal, it resembles a mobile phone with a screen display and button.

-From the website's english alternative [in the hardware wallet's page:](https://www.uduncloud.com/en/products/hardware)
+From the website's English alternative [in the hardware wallet's page:](https://www.uduncloud.com/en/products/hardware)

 > Integrated and sealed all-metal body, a cold wallet that safely isolates the network.